ewebber/whatspeakersneed/index.md

 ### Will speakers need to use a microphone?

-*this might affect what people can wear (not all dresses have belts)*
+*this might affect what people can wear (e.g. not all dresses have belts)*

 If so:
 - is it handheld?
 They may need some guidance on how to hold it